marcus travel journal

 We view Corsica as a destination for those who would like to travel in Europe but not travel in the hectic pace of North American tourists.
+It is not like no one is going there, over 2 million people a year visit Corsica.
 The scenery is stunning, the people are accommodating, and as it should be, very little English is spoken.
 You are after all, in a different country.

 The food and wine are fantastic.
 Go soon, as Corsica is becoming more and more popular.
 We regularly read and hear of more and more people traveling to this island.
 Let's hope it does not become too popular!

-Corse, part of France, is located in the Tyrrhenian Sea, in the western Mediterranean.
+Corse, or Corsica, is part of France.
+It is an island located in the Tyrrhenian Sea, in the western Mediterranean.
 About 160 km southwest of the French Riviera and 82 km west of the coast of Tuscany.
 It is about the same latitude as Rome.
-Jump on one of the many ferry services and in now time you are there.
+Jump on one of the many ferries and in no time you are there.

 The predominate landscape is that of a mountainous island.
 The highest mountain is Monte Cintu at 2,710 meters.
 The island has more than twenty other mountains all over two thousand meters in height.
 In fact, Corse has the highest mountains and the most rivers of any island in the Mediterranean.

-There are two large cities: Ajaccio and Bastia.
-They are large as they have populations of more than 10,000.
+The two largest cities are Ajaccio and Bastia.
+Large in terms that they have populations of more than 10,000.
 Other than that, most towns and villages are small and very pleasant to visit.
 The official language is French, although over half of the population speak Corsican which is not a dialect of French, but rather a separate Latin language.

 From Bastia head north and travel the Cap Corse for stunning views, peaceful stops and great wine -- some of the best vineyards are in this area.
 When were in Corsica there was an incredible wind storm, places where we had hoped to take boats along the west coast were of course closed, but the waves pounding on the rocky west coast were impressive.